 |Use same settings as my incoming mail server||Select this option|

 As a troubleshooting step, select Log on using.
-Then enter your User Name, and Password.
+Then enter your User Name, and your Password.
 Use your full Workspace email address as your User Name.

 |Field||What to do...|